ondyari/FaceForensics/dataset/README.md

 ### Servers

 We will offer two servers in the near future which can be selected by add `--server <EU or CA>`.
-Note that we are currently still backing up files and thus only the default option `EU` will work for now.
+If the `EU` server is not working for you, you can also try `EU2` which has been reported to work in some of those instances.
+However, ¸`EU2` just links to `EU` internally so you will not be able to accelerate your download by using them both.

 ### Original Videos